NASA Images, videos, TV & more.

 Everything you NEED TO KNOW is here on the JWST Home Page.
 Begin your exploration here.

 The James Webb Space Telescope, also called Webb or JWST, is a large, space-based observatory, optimized for infrared wavelengths, which will complement and extend the discoveries of the Hubble Space Telescope.
+It launches in 2018.

 It will cover longer wavelengths of light than Hubble and will have greatly improved sensitivity.
 The longer wavelengths enable JWST to look further back in time to see the first galaxies that formed in the early universe, and to peer inside dust clouds where stars and planetary systems are forming today.